gcgarner/IOTstack/docs/Containers/WireGuard.md

 ```
 $ sudo scp pi@<Rpi-ip-address>:/home/pi/IOTstack/services/wireguard/config/peer1/peer1.png ~/peer1.png
 ```
-(Hint: you can use the `scp -i` flag to specify and IdentityFile or better yet, `scp -F` flag if you have your device configured in `.ssh/config`)
+(Hint: you can use the `scp -i` flag to specify an IdentityFile or better yet, `scp -F` flag if you have your device configured in `.ssh/config`)

 You can repeat this step for each peer's QR code `.png` file and then scan the QR codes in the mobile app on your devices.
 The devices should now be configured and able to connect to your VPN.